mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 ## Bad decisions

-Throughout the theory-building process, those involved make decisions so that the model corresponds to the [bijection to the real world](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md]).
+Throughout the theory-building process, those involved make decisions so that the model corresponds to the [bijection to the real-world](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md]).
 These decisions are not explicitly documented.

 Observing the result without knowing why a design decision was made is another limitation that a theory can explain but the built software cannot.